 In my 4 seasons here’s just a handful of places I explored:

 - St Tropez

 I Climbed mountains, cycled for miles, explored chateaus, swam in water parks, went on boats, planes, trains…everything…and more.

-Depending on how your days off are timed, you can sometimes even manage a weekend break away.
+Depending on how you time your days off, you can sometimes even manage a weekend break away.

 It’s also possible to take your own car out with you, just make sure you have European insurance cover.